 8. Connect with people.

-Connecting with bloggers and other people in the industry is the fastest way to be noticed.
-It all comes back to that cliché: “It’s not what you know, it’s who you know.”
-And it’s unfortunate that skill matters considerably less than knowing the right people but we can either lament over how the world could work or deal with how it does work.
-(The latter is a lot more productive.)
+Connecting with other bloggers is the fastest way to be noticed.
+It comes back to that cliché: “It’s not what you know, it’s who you know.”

 I’m an introvert though and never felt comfortable making a big effort to “network” with people.
 It never felt natural so my approach has been a lot more casual.
 I’ve always just found people I wanted to connect with and: